TTE-Ethio/EthioFormat/README.md

 Next, we’ll talk about the **binary version** of EthioFormat, which is designed to be even **more efficient** than the text version.
 Unlike the text version that relies on delimiters, the binary version stores data in a compact binary format that eliminates the need for textual parsing, making it much **faster** and **more memory-efficient**.

-- **Binary Parsing**: Instead of text delimiters, the binary version relies on **offsets** and **bit-encoded instructions** (like the `1`, `0`, and `2` codes from the header) to describe the data’s structure.
+- **Binary Parsing**: Instead of text delimiters, the binary version relies on **offsets** to describe the tree's individual nodes' key-value pairs.
 This allows the data to be parsed much more efficiently, making it ideal for high-performance applications where speed is critical.

 #### **The Text Version of EthioFormat: Using Delimiters**